Black hole superradiant instability from ultralight spin-2 fields

 Owing to the wideness of the Regge gaps, the range of detectable spin-$2$ masses is larger than in the scalar case and similar to the vector case.
 If (spinning) BHs of a few solar masses are detected~\cite{Kyutoku:2020xka}, they can probe $m_b\sim 10^{-10}\,{\rm eV}$, whereas BHs as massive as M87 can reach the other hand of the spectrum, $m_b\sim 10^{-21}\,{\rm eV}$, where ultralight bosons are also compelling dark-matter candidates~\cite{Hui:2016ltb}.

 {{\bf{\em Direct GW signatures.}}} In the right panel of Fig.~\ref{fig:Regge} we compare the GW characteristic strain of Eq.~\eqref{strain} with the characteristic noise strain of current and future GW detectors.
-For a given boson mass $m_b$ and redshift $z$, the GW frequency depends very weakly on $\alpha$, whereas the GW strain is maximum for couplings near the superradiant threshold, $\alpha\lesssim 2\Omega_{\rm H}$.
+For a given boson mass $m_b$ and redshift $z$, the GW frequency depends very weakly on $\alpha$, whereas the GW strain is maximum for couplings near the superradiant threshold, $\alpha\lesssim 2M\Omega_{\rm H}$.
 Each point in the (nearly vertical) lines corresponds to a single source with a given $\alpha$ at different redshift $z\in(0.001,10)$.
 Interestingly --~owing to the redshift of the frequency~-- sources at high redshift can emit in the optimal frequency bucket even when their frequency at $z\sim0$ is marginally detectable.
 Furthermore, in the LISA band the signal at high redshift decreases more slowly than the slope of the noise, allowing to potentially detect sources at cosmological distances.
 This is better shown in the ``waterfall''~\cite{Audley:2017drz} plot in Fig.~\ref{fig:waterfall} where we show a typical angle-averaged redshift horizon for LISA.
 Remarkably, the continuous GW signal could be detected even when $z\approx20$ or higher: every supermassive BH in the universe with masses $10^{4.5}\lesssim M/M_\odot\lesssim 10^{6.5}$ can potentially be a detectable source if the boson mass is in the optimal range.

+Note that LIGO can potentially probe a larger range of spin-$2$ masses than current bounds from the mass-spin measurements of stellar mass BHs, although the rates for direct GW detections~\cite{Brito:2017zvb} which can provide more stringent constraints depend on the formation rate of spinning BHs with masses $M\gtrsim 20M_\odot$.

 Finally, thick solid curves in the right panel of Fig.~\ref{fig:Regge} correspond to the stochastic background from the whole BH population, for a boson mass $m_b$, computed with the same technique as in Refs.~\cite{Brito:2017wnc,Brito:2017zvb} and assuming the optimistic BH mass and spin distributions of Refs.~\cite{Brito:2017wnc,Brito:2017zvb}.
 Roughly speaking, when the stochastic signal is higher than the detector's noise curve, it produces a ``confusion noise'' which can complicate the detection of individual sources~\cite{Brito:2017wnc,Brito:2017zvb}.
+In the most optimistic scenario the background would be observable by Advanced LIGO and LISA in the ranges $\sim [5\times 10^{-14},10^{-12}]$ eV and $\sim 5\times [10^{-19},10^{-16}]$ eV, respectively.

 To summarize, spin-2 fields with masses $10^{-19}\,{\rm eV} \lesssim m_b \lesssim 10^{-11}\,{\rm eV}$ (with a small gap around $m_b\sim 10^{-14}$~eV, which might be filled by DECIGO~\cite{Kawamura:2006up}) would turn BHs into exotic sources of continuous GWs and of a stochastic background detectable by GW detectors up to cosmological distances.